taafouch/texture_relink_tool/README.md

 ### Programmatic Usage

 You can also use the core functionality of the Texture Relink Tool without the GUI.
-Here's how to use it programmatically:
+Here"s how to use it programmatically:

 ```python
 from texture_relink.texture_relink_model import TextureRelinkModel